oskarth/praxis/README.md

 *October 19, 2015.
 String subset in Clojure. ~20m solved.
 Used loop-recur and O(nlogn), whereas O(n) is possible.
 OK but should get O(n) soln too (maybe in
 <1h though?)*

+*October 20, 2015.
+Nth fibonacci in Clojure, both naive and linear.
+Both took ~5m (10m total), so better than expected!
+Yes, mastered.
+One problem or keep as two?
+Same problem.
+Integeroverflow before Stackoverflow*